Like this post? Help us by sharing it!

 You already know that trying to do what the locals do is fun and profoundly satisfying.
 But where does this Japanese sense of order come from?

 There’s a phrase 和を結ぶ wa wo musubu (to make peace and harmony).
 The character 和 wa (peace/harmony) is the same character used in ancient times to refer to Japan itself.
 The verb 結ぶ musubu has a lot of meanings (organise/contract/unite/bind together).

 This concept of creating harmony is deeply tied to the Japanese sense of self.
 To disturb the wa – the harmony, the peace – is to commit a grave social faux pas.
 Tourists aren’t expected to know this, how could you?
-That said, the locals will appreciate any effort you make to preserve theand you’ll know more than the average tourist.
+That said, the locals will appreciate any effort you make to preserve the wa.

 Enjoy immersing yourself into Japanese culture.
 You’ll love it!